NHS-South-Central-and-West/outlook_scraper/README.md

 ## Introduction

+A Python project to enable scraping of files sent in e-mails via Outlook.
+It is the first iteration and is intended to be run manually by the user.
+We are investigating the possibility of scheduling the execution of the script to run fully automatically.

+It has been designed to extract files from e-mails sent today since the original use case was to collect files submitted daily.
+The function can easily be modified to look at a specified or dynamic date range.

+## Pre-requisites
+- Python
+- VS Code
+- GitHub Desktop
+- uv (package manager)

 ## Installation

-1. In File Explorer, navigate to the folder where you want to install this project.
-2. Right-click in the folder and select "Open in Terminal".
-You may first need to click on "Show more options".
-3. Copy in the instruction ... and press Enter.
-4.
+1. Click on the "< > Code" button at the top of this page.
+2. Select "Open with GitHub Desktop"
+3. When prompted by the browser, allow the GitHub Desktop application to be opened.
+4. When GitHub Desktop opens, it should be in the "URL" tab.
+Under "Local path" select the folder where you want to save the Python files.
+5. Click on "Clone" and all the necessary files will be installed in the folder.
+6. Once the download is complete, you can click on "Open in Visual Studio Code"
+7. In the toolbar at the top of VS Code, click on "Terminal" > "New Terminal"
+8. In the Terminal pane at the bottom, after the folder path, type `uv venv` and press enter.
+You will see a new ".venv" folder in the
+Explorer pane on the left-hand side.
+This is the Virtual Environment where all the Python libraries will get installed.
+9. Again in the Terminal pane, type `uv sync` and press enter.
+This will install all the Python libaries.

 ## Instructions

-1. Open the outlook_scraper_main.py file.
+1. Open the outlook_scraper_main.py file in VS Code.
 This is where you will use the function and specify the parameters for what you want to extract from Outlook.
   - You can optionally copy outlook_scraper_main.py and use the copy, leaving the original as a backup master file.
   As long as the line `from scraper_function import scraper` stays at the top.